Skip to main content

 If you are interested in using Conveyor, you can choose between the following deployment models:

-• Shared AWS control plane managed by Conveyor team and an AWS data plane at the client's account
+• Shared AWS control plane managed by Conveyor team and an AWS data plane in the customer account

-• Shared AWS control plane managed by Conveyor team and an azure data plane at the client's account
+• Shared AWS control plane managed by Conveyor team and an Azure data plane in the customer account

-• Dedicated AWS control plane and data plane at the client's AWS account
+• Dedicated AWS control plane and data plane in the customer AWS account

 For all AWS data planes, you can choose whether it is connected to the internet or not.

 A dedicated control plane and data plane is currently not available for Azure customers.
-If you want this, reach out to us in order to discuss it further.
+If you are looking for such a setup, please reach out to us in order to discuss it further.

 Shared AWS control plane and AWS data plane